Continuing Education at VTS

 Registration and Payment

 First-time students and returning students may register for these classes through the links provided for each class.
 Students may enroll in more than one class at one time if desired.
-The fee for each Evening Community Class is $150.
+The fee for each Evening Class is listed on its online registration site.
 Payment is due by credit card at the time of registration.

 Bishop Payne Library Access